Shoulder Pain Clinic Servicing Patients in Houston, TX

 - Fractures:A fracture is a break in the bone that commonly occurs because of injury, such as a fall or a direct blow to the shoulder.

 - Arthritis:Osteoarthritis is the most common type of shoulder arthritis, characterized by progressive wearing away of the cartilage of the joint.

 Early treatment is necessary to prevent serious shoulder injuries.
 The immediate mode of treatment recommended for shoulder injuries is rest, ice, compression and elevation (RICE).
 Your doctor may also prescribe anti-inflammatory medications to help reduce the swelling and pain.

 Your doctor may recommend certain exercises to prevent stiffness and improve range of motion and strength.
 Passive manipulation and massage therapy to improve blood circulation and healing are also administered.
-Other techniques such as acupuncture, TENS, and ultrasound therapy may additionally be recommended.
+Other shoulder pain services such as acupuncture, TENS, steroid injections for shoulder pain and ultrasound therapy may additionally be recommended.

 Always has a smile on his face, extensive knowledge in orthopedics and a conservative approach to treatment.
 Would highly recommend.

 Dr. Gombera was very knowledgeable and explained everything so that I understood.
 I will see him in the future if needed.
 Great experience here.